Vehicle: Bridging the Embedding Gap in the Verification of Neuro-Symbolic Programs: The Tool

-There have been many different methods proposed for incorporating specifications into the training~\cite{dash2022review,GiunchigliaSL22}.
-Vehicle currently supports a technique called \emph{differentiable logic} (DL)~\cite{FischerBDGZV19,KriekenAH22,SKDSS23}, which translates a logical specification into a loss function that penalises the network from deviating from the desired property.
-The resulting function is differentiable nearly everywhere with respect to the network weights, and so can be combined with standard gradient descent algorithms to train the network.
-This technique was chosen due to a) its generality - depending on the differentiable logic used, any well-typed Vehicle spec can be converted to a loss function, and b) its flexibility - the logical training can occur either during standard data-driven or reinforcement-based training or can be added as an additional training step afterwards.
+The final backend enables users to train a network to satisfy a \vehicle{} specification.
+Numerous techniques have been proposed for incorporating specifications into the training process~\cite{dash2022review,GiunchigliaSL22}. \vehicle{} implements a method known as \emph{differentiable logic}~(DL)~\cite{FischerBDGZV19,KriekenAH22,SKDSS23}, which converts a Boolean-valued specification into a loss function that penalises deviations from the desired property.
+The resulting loss function is differentiable almost everywhere with respect to the network weights, allowing it to be used with standard gradient descent algorithms during training.
+For a broader discussion on the machine-learning justification for using differentiable logic to generate optimisation objectives, see~\cite{flinkow2025generalisedframeworkpropertydrivenmachine}.

+Differentiable logic was chosen for two key reasons: a) its generality - depending on the differentiable logic used, any well-typed \vehicle{} specification can be converted to a corresponding loss function; and b) its flexibility - the specification-based training can either be integrated into standard data-driven or reinforcement-based learning workflows or can be applied as an additional fine-tuning step post-training.

-Concretely, given a \texttt{@property p}, the Vehicle compiles \texttt{p} into a pure function that takes the external resources (i.e. networks, datasets and parameters) as inputs and return a numeric output representing "how false" the property \texttt{p} is.
-The exact translation method is determined by which \emph{differential logic} is used.
-There have been many logics proposed, and Vehicle currently implements the DL2~\cite{FischerBDGZV19}, Godel, Product, Lukasiewicz and Yager logics~\cite{KriekenAH22}.
+Concretely, given a \texttt{@property p}, \vehicle{} compiles \texttt{p} into a pure function that takes external resources (i.e. networks, datasets and parameters) as inputs and returns a numeric output representing ``how false'' the property \texttt{p} is.
+The exact translation method depends on the chosen differential logic.
+Numerous logics have been proposed, and \vehicle{} currently implements DL2~\cite{FischerBDGZV19}, G\"{o}del, Product, {\L}ukasiewicz and Yager logics~\cite{KriekenAH22}.

-Compilation can be broken down into three main steps.
-Firstly, the property is fully normalised.
-Next, for each quantified variable in the property, the portion of the quantifier predicate that describes the domain of the variable (i.e. the set of values the quantified variable is allowed to assume) is extracted and attached to the quantifier node in the AST to allow for efficient sampling.
-Finally, all remaining boolean operations are translated to numeric operations, according to the differentiable logic being used.
-When the specification shown in Figure~\ref{fig:vehicle-controller-spec} is compiled with the DL2 logic, the following Python function is generated:

-Note that the inside of this function is \emph{not} meant to be seen by the user.
-Instead this function is returned by the call to \mintinline{python}{load_loss_function} in the Vehicle python API.
-A representative sample of user code using it is shown below: